Sigma 35mm f/2 DG DN prime lens review: A solid performer

 A gratuitous bokeh shot to show off the smooth blur at f/2.
 Stan Horaczek

 I really like the Sigma 35mm f/2 DG DN lens wide open.
-Even at f/2, it can achieve a solid level of sharpness.
+Even at f/2, it can a solid level of sharpness.
 It’s not brutally sharp, but way more than acceptable.
 I’d even go so far as to say it’s good.
 The blur at f/2 is nice as well.
 It’s smooth and appealing.
-The bright highlights get -shaped as you approach the edges, but that’s not much of a surprise.
+The bright highlights get football-shaped as you approach the edges, but that’s not much of a surprise.

 Pink flowers taken with the best camera lens